Scratch The Sky: Blood Wild Chronicles Book 1

 Who doesn't watch a good movie, or read a good book, and imagine 'what if' or 'if only'?

 After a lifetime of living all over the United States, I've made my home in the Northern California county of Lake with a variety of furbabies who keep me on the run.
 In addition to writing, I'm a movie and music lover, and a proponent of continued education throughout one's life.

-White Pawn is my first publication.
+White Penitent is my fourth publication.